LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 are listed in the Main Menu, brough up by the ESC key.
 Some of the game modes are multiplayer or feature multiple computer players (allied or not).
 The setup of the modes can be modified via a configuration file.
-Game difficulty setting affects only the starting hitpoints for the players that use the UI.
+Game difficulty setting affects hitpoints at birth for any actors of any UI-using player.

                key       command
                CTRL-x    save and exit